 Atlassian Access is an enterprise-grade subscription for enhanced security that provides centralized administration and governance.
 Atlassian Access SSO has security controls like SAML Single Sign On (SSO), User Lifecycle Management, Active Directory Sync, and many more.
-All these features spanning across all Cloud apps inclusive of Jira Software, Jira Service Management, Confluence, Bitbucket, Trello, and Statuspage spanning over organizations giving you the ability to use Jira SSO and Confluence SSO.
+All these features span across all Cloud apps inclusive of Jira Software, Jira Service Management, Confluence, Bitbucket, Trello, and Statuspage spanning over organizations giving you the ability to use Jira SSO and Confluence SSO.

-Single Sign-On into Atlassian Access allows users to authenticate to Atlassian Cloud products through your existing SAML Identity Provider giving you the ability to enable and use Atlassian Cloud Jira SSO and Atlassian Cloud Confluence SSO.
+Single Sign-On into Atlassian Access allows users to authenticate to Atlassian Cloud products through your existing SAML 2.0 Identity Provider giving you the ability to enable and use Atlassian Cloud Jira SSO and Atlassian Cloud Confluence SSO.
 Cloud SAML Single Sign On (SSO) provides employees with a simple and easy process for accessing the tools that they use and allows admins to enforce identity-related security controls at scale, making the task of securing large groups of users far simpler.

 You can use both Cloud Jira SSO and Cloud Confluence SSO through one centralized miniOrange offering.
 Applications that do not communicate with each other using the same protocol are known as cross-protocol applications.

 On the miniOrange side, you must configure

 - Atlassian Access SAML SSO Application as a Service Provider and miniOrange as an Identity Provider